Taofiqqq/fincra-openapi-spec/docs/PRODUCTS/pay-ins-deposits/collecting-payments/virtual-account-api.md

 All that is needed is for the request to be made by calling the [create virtual account endpoint](https://docs.fincra.com/reference/request-ngn-virtual-account)

 > 🚧 Note
 >
-> - BVN is required when requesting a permanent virtual account.
+> * BVN is required when requesting a permanent virtual account.
-> - Only requests for Individual and corporate NGN virtual accounts will be instantly approved.
+> * Only requests for Individual and corporate NGN virtual accounts will be instantly approved.
-> - Funds received by a virtual account created settles in the balances of the merchant.
+> * Funds received by a virtual account created settles in the balances of the merchant.\ <br />
->   <br />

 ## Supported Banks